 The need for SIP interconnection to reach PSTN users

 While web browsers and native apps tend to be the primary focus of modern communication, we cannot ignore a large handful of users who will be using a regular mobile or landline.
-Having a SIP interconnection is necessary to connect to these group of users.
-Only a few CPaaS provider offer SIP and PSTN connectivity.
+Having a SIP interconnection is necessary to connect to these groups of users.
+Only a few CPaaS providers offer SIP and PSTN connectivity.
 If you need to reach a wider audience who are on PSTN, you need to work with Carriers for interconnection or look for a CPaaS provider who has this functionality.

 Ensure Security and Compliance

 WebRTC is inherently safer in several ways.
 Because it does not use plug-ins, it eliminates one possible vector of attack through malicious plug-ins or malware.
 In addition, make sure you’re aware of relevant regulations and compliance requirements when developing your apps.
 For example, healthcare organizations require Health Insurance Portability and Accountability Act (HIPAA) compliance for patient personal data privacy.

 WebRTC platform providers can provide you with the latest and most optimized WebRTC stack, under their API.
 This is especially important for native mobile applications built on the WebRTC stack.
 If you integrate the WebRTC stack on your own in your native application, you need to continuously optimize, upgrade and merge the latest WebRTC stack to stay up to date with the latest fixes.

 CPaaS providers obviously come with immense domain expertise which can help you in many ways.
 Their deep understanding of the WebRTC stack and WebRTC applications make for the most optimized WebRTC based solutions.
 If you were to build your own solutions, the same expertise might cost you considerable money and resources.